dyfet/busuto/FEATURES.md

 ## safe.hpp

-Safe memory operations and confined memory input/output stream buffers that can be used to apply C++ stream operations directly on a block of memory.
-This allows memory blocks, such as from UDP messages, to be manipulated in a very manner similar to how streams.hpp may be used to parse and produce TCP session content with full support for C++ stream operators and formatting.

-Safe slots is meant to ba a pure slot object for (lockable) data structures in memory.
-It is not meant to be used as a value store like std::array.
-Offset indexing allows the index to be a "meaningful" value rather than a 0 offset index.
-This lets code use an index of 0 to indicate an invalid index.

-Safe also provides memory safe C char ptr operations.
+Safe provides memory safe C char ptr operations.
 There is also a fixed sized (templated) stringbuf class that lets you create a string type that is very friendly to integration with C strings.
 A new memory safe version of getline is provided to read lines into a stringbuf or a fixed char array.

 ## scan.hpp